kraktos/ESKO/README.md

 Uncompress the files.tar.gz under src/main/resources/input/

 This files are required for the framework.
+Just make sure the modelBasic.mln file is placed under the rockit folder location.

 ##Setup
 CONFIG.cfg = all the parameters and setup values are provided here with respective descriptions.
 Some of the important parameters you need to set.
 These are placed in order of importance in the config file.